crnguyen/Recipe-Rec/README.md

 I started with the models that I did have, and ended up redoing them because they did not encompass all the information that I wanted.
 However, this was an easy fix because I just had to undo the sequelize migration and redo it after adding changes.

 This portion of the project was difficult for me to setup because I wasn't too experienced with Sequelize and it got confusing when I was trying to get attributes from different databases using either req.body or req.params.
-My code structure was setup correctly, but there were minor nuiances that caused my page to crash - either I was redirecting to the wrong
+My code structure was setup correctly, but there were minor nuiances that caused my page to crash - either I was redirecting to the wrong page or I was calling the wrong database.

 #### 4th sprint: CSS, README, and final test : Thursday - Friday